satpalsr/sdk/docs/server.matrix4.md

 </td><td>

-Sets the current matrix to an orthogonal matrix with the given bounds.
+Sets the current matrix to an orthographic projection matrix with the given bounds.

 </td></tr>